abhinavsaha24/motor-temperature-regression/README.md

 The model achieved good performance and successfully predicted motor temperature rise based on input features.

 ## Conclusion
 The regression model demonstrates how machine learning can be applied to predict motor heating behavior and analyze the influence of operational parameters.
-Pr